dburr/BOMAAB/README.md

 script to generate daily iTunes Connect sales e-mails.
 This script, located in the `email-reports` directory is named `report.py.`  It's very rough around the edges and definitely needs a lot more work but it works well enough that I decided to include it.
+You'll need to sign up for an account with the [Currency API](http://currency-api.appspot.com) (it's free).
+They will give you an API key which you will need to add to the python script.
-You'll need to edit the script to put in the e-mail address you'd like your reports sent to, as well as your iTunes Connect database name, username and password.
+You'll also need to edit the script to put in the e-mail address you'd like your reports sent to, as well as your iTunes Connect database name, username and password.
 Then just run the script from `cron.` Be sure and run it sufficiently long after BOMAAB's update script to ensure